* Voestalpine says up to 3 pct of group sales affected

 * Thyssenkrupp supplies 400,000-500,000 tonnes/year to U.S.

-* Voestalpine shares down 1.9 pct, Thyssenkrupp down 0.1 pct
+* Voestalpine shares down 1.6 pct, Thyssenkrupp up 0.8 pct (Recasts with German steel association, Thyssenkrupp)

 U.S. President Donald Trump slapped import tariffs of 25 percent on steel and 10 percent on aluminium on Thursday, exempting Canada and Mexico and offering the possibility of excluding other allies.